Sylvia Barrett is an award-winning writer and editor. A Ryerson journalism graduate,

 At Touchplate, Sylvia has edited a history book for McGill-Queen’s University Press, assigned and edited science stories for an issue of a print and online publication of the Canada Foundation for Innovation, written research-success stories for Genome Canada and the Canadian Institutes of Health Research, and managed the production of 16 issues of Royal Military College’s bilingual alumni magazine.

-Sylvia is a member of Editors Canada, Science Writers and Communicators of Canada, and The Writers’ Union of Canada.
+Sylvia is a member of The Writers’ Union of Canada and Science Writers and Communicators of Canada.

 Magazines • books